adriancs2/HTML-PDF-Edge/README.md

 ![](https://raw.githubusercontent.com/adriancs2/HTML-PDF-Edge/main/wiki/screenshot1.png)

-Download the source code.
+Install the NUGET Package, or download the source code.
 Extract and add the C# class file "pdf_edge.cs" into your project.

 To generate PDF and download as attachment:
 ```